anitejb/lightning/README.md

 0. Enter the working directory.
     - `cd ./lightning`
 0. Create a virtual environment.
-    - `python -m venv ./venv`
+    - `python3 -m venv ./venv`
 0. Activate the virtual environment.
     - For Windows users: `venv\Scripts\activate`
     - For Linux/Mac users: `source venv/bin/activate`
 0. Install necessary dependencies.
-    - `pip install -r requirements.txt`
+    - `pip3 install -r requirements.txt`
 0. Create a new file called `config.py` and copy the contents of `example.config.py` into it.
 0. Follow instructions in `config.py` and fill in the specified fields.
-0. Run `python sniper.py` to launch Lightning.
+0. Run `python3 sniper.py` to launch Lightning.

 ## Helpful Tips